cameroncondry/cbc-kitten-scientists/README.md

 This means that if you have 1000 beams, and you have crafting of scaffolds enabled, then only 500 beams would be crafted into scaffolds.
 This is especially useful for when you want to split up source materials between different craftable resources.

-However, this is not entirely accurate, as the overall process is more complicated.
 Consider crafting steel and plates.
 Both require iron.
 If you would allow unlimited plate crafting, then you wouldn't have any iron left to craft steel.
 By having steel and plates set to **limited**, the iron resource is split between the two craftable resources.

 #### Resources